Isle of Wight Guru

 • Apollo Theatre, Newport - amateur dramatics, films, jazz concerts.

-• Ventnor Winter Gardens - seats 400, small number of concerts at the time of writing.
+• Ventnor Winter Gardens - seats 400, occasional concerts.

 • Trinity Theatre, Cowes - seats 200, community events and performances.